freshOS/freshOS.github.io/README.md

 # Testimonials <3

+*"Just want to say I love your different solutions.
+It's smart clean and easy to use."*
+Florent Douine - iOS Developer

 # Support/Contact
 You can raise a github issue on the project you need support with or contact us at [sachadso@gmail.com](sachadso@gmail.com)